-Based upon the submitted information and requests, the Vice Presidents of the College will determine the reasonable accommodations that the College will make available to the student to provide meaningful access to its programs.
-In making its determination, the College may require the student to submit to an assessment by an evaluator selected and paid for by the College.
-In determining whether and what aids and services to provide the student, the College will take into account: the cost-effectiveness of the aids and services requested; their suitability to the student; the availability of suitable, less costly alternatives; and the disruptiveness to the academic program of the College.
+College may require the student to submit to an evaluation by an evaluator selected and paid for by the College.
+In determining whether and what aids and services to provide the student the College will take into account the cost-effectiveness of the aids and services requested, their suitability to the student, the availability of suitable, less costly, alternatives, and the disruptiveness to the academic program of the College.